sandro-almeida/GitBasics/Git-ReadMe.txt

 git diff <fileName>
   > Shows a diff from the current version of a file and its last version

+git diff --staged <fileName>
+  > Shows a diff from the current staged version of a file and its last version

 git difftool <fileName>
   > Open a GUI diff tool (PENDING: understand how to set up the difftool)